 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 Odoo (formerly known as OpenERP) is an open-source suite of business applications including customer relationship management (CRM), sales pipeline, project management, manufacturing, invoicing, accounting, eCommerce, and inventory tools, just to name a few.
 There are thirty-four main applications created by the Odoo team and more than 5,500 developed by community members, covering a wide range of business needs.

 Once deployed, Odoo allows the administrator to install any module combination and configure/customize it as needed for business needs ranging from a small shop to an enterprise-level corporation.

 This guide covers how to install and configure Odoo in under an hour using Git source code so it will be easy to upgrade, maintain and customize.

-Follow the Securing Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services.
+Follow our Setting Up and Securing a Compute Instance guide to update your system.
+You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.
 Do not follow the Configuring a Firewall section in the Securing Your Server Guide–we will configure the firewall for an Odoo production server in the next section.

 Before installing Odoo, we’ll set up some basic firewall rules to allow SSH connections and access to the Odoo server.
 In this example we’ll use Odoo’s default port